ZEISS-PiWeb/PiWeb-Import-Sdk/docs/advanced_topics/1_localization.md

           "description": "The localization for the plug-in documentation", "type": "string"
         },
-        "<importAutomationId>.title": {
+        "importAutomation.displayName": {
-          "description": "The localization for the plug-in import automation title", "type": "string"
+          "description": "The localization for the plug-in import source display name", "type": "string"
         },
-        "<importAutomationId>.description": {
+        "importAutomation.summary": {
-          "description": "The localization for the plug-in import automation description", "type": "string"
+          "description": "The localization for the plug-in import source summary", "type": "string"
         }
       }